Piano Quartet No. 2 (Mozart)

-Mozart's Piano Quartet No. 2 in E-flat major, K. 493, was written after Franz Anton Hoffmeister released Mozart from the obligation of writing three piano quartets.
+Mozart's Piano Quartet No. 2 in E♭ major, K. 493, was written after Franz Anton Hoffmeister released Mozart from the obligation of writing three piano quartets.

 Composition and reception

 Mozart received a commission for three quartets in 1785 from the publisher Franz Anton Hoffmeister.
 Hoffmeister thought the G minor Quartet (K. 478) was too difficult and that the public would not buy it, so he released Mozart from the obligation of completing the set.
 Nine months later, Mozart composed this quartet anyway, completing it on 3 June 1786.

 Movements

 The work is in three movements: